 The "authorized officials" are the law enforcement and government executives who have ultimate and final responsibility for all programmatic and financial decisions regarding this grant as representatives of the legal grantee.
 COPS grants require that both the top law enforcement executive (e.g., Chief of Police, Sheriff, or equivalent) and the top government executive (e.g., Mayor, Board Chairman, or equivalent) sign the Award Document.
 For non-law enforcement agencies (universities, private organizations, etc.), the authorized officials are the programmatic and financial officials who have the ultimate signatory authority to sign contracts on behalf of your organization.
-Typically, these are the same executives who signed the forms located in your Methamphetamine Initiative application package (if one or both of these individuals have changed, please complete a Change of Information form online at www.cops.usdoj.gov through the Account Access option).
+Typically, these are the same executives named on your agency's 2011 CSPP application (if one or both of these individuals have changed, please complete a Change of Information form online at www.cops.usdoj.gov through the Account Access option).
 If you have any questions as to who should sign the award, please contact your jurisdiction's local legal advisor.